+Goggles are not required, especially for our beginner swimmers.
 We recommend all students have their goggles ready to go before class to get right into swimming however we do have deck goggles available in case they are forgotten.
 If a child removes them more than twice then we do have them leave them off for the remainder of the lesson.
-During slide time we encourage students to go without goggles to help them learn what it is like to be goggle free while swimming.
+During slide time we require students to go without goggles to help them learn what it is like to be goggle free while swimming.

 Do you offer trial classes?

 We do not offer trial classes at JMSS.

 You may sit on the deck as long as the classes going on are not interrupted.
 Parents may not speak with swimmers or coaches during any lesson.
 If you have any questions please check in with the front desk, a manager or deck supervisor.